Learning at Bradley

 Small Class Sizes = Big Leaps in Improvement

 Each classroom is licensed as emotional support serving a maximum of 12 students with a licensed special education teacher and a teaching assistant.
+For example, our special education classes typically have a ratio of 1 adult for every 6 students, and our autism-focused classrooms have an adult-to-student ratio of 1 to 4.
 These smaller class sizes maximize the individual interaction between teachers and students, which ensures Bradley students are receiving the personal attention they need to succeed.

 Individualized Education Plans (IEPs)